zhubonan/aiida-fireworks-scheduler/docs/source/user_guide/get_started.rst

 Alternatively, existing ``Code`` and ``Computers`` using standard AiiDA scheduler may be migrated using the command ``verdi data fireworks-scheduler duplicate-computer``.

 The plugin should also be installed on the remote computer.
 Each AiiDA job is identified with its ``Computer``'s hostname and the number of MPI processes to be launched.
-During the run time, the jobs are selected by the Worker (see the `fireowrks`_ documentation for details), which is defined with a yaml file.
+During the run time, the jobs are selected by the Worker (see the `fireworks`_ documentation for details), which is defined with a yaml file.
 These files may be generated using the command ``verdi data fireworks-scheduler generate-worker``.

 Jobs submitted can be launched with the following command on the remote computer within the job script submitted to the real scheduler::